javaidiqbal11/Brain-Tumors-Segmentation-Classification/README.md

 - Automatic hyperparameters optimization
 - Experiment tracking & Monitoring
 - Multi-GPU training
 - MLOps tools integration such as MLflow
+- Parallel processing of the modles

 ## Acknowledgements